OctopusDeploy/docs/docs/packaging-applications/octopack/octopack-to-include-buildevent-files.md

 ![](/docs/images/3048096/3277792.png)

-However now when I run my OctoPack command, all I get are the files defined within the NuSpec file.
+However, now when I run my OctoPack command, all I get are the files defined within the NuSpec file.

 ![](/docs/images/3048096/3277793.png "width=300")

-This is resolved by adding **/p:OctoPackEnforceAddingFiles=true**, this tells OctoPack to also add the files it would while building as well as those targeted by my files tag in the NuSpec file.
+This is resolved by adding **/p:OctoPackEnforceAddingFiles=true**, this tells OctoPack to also add the files it would normally add while building as well as those targeted by my files tag in the NuSpec file.

 ```powershell
 F:\Workspace\OctoFX\source>msbuild OctoFX.sln /t:Build /p:RunOctoPack=true /p:OctoPackPackageVersion=1.0.0.7 /p:OctoPackEnforceAddingFiles=true
 ```

-Now my test folder and files, as well as my build files are included in the package.
+Now my test folder and files, as well as my build files, are included in the package.

 ![](/docs/images/3048096/3277790.png "width=300")